sandervanbree/braintime/README.md

 | 1  | for each second level permutation ```n2```: Grab one (random) permuted spectrum of each participant's ```n1``` permuted spectra and average them into one.
 This yields ```n2``` permuted averages. |
 | 2  | for each frequency, make a p-value from the percentile at which your empirical power lands in the distribution of ```n2``` permuted power values. |

-### I have another question!
+### I have a question to ask, or an issue to report!
-If it's a technical question about the toolbox, it's likely explained in the [main paper](https://www.biorxiv.org/content/10.1101/2021.06.09.447763v2)'s supplementary material.
-For other questions, feel free to contact me at sandervanbree@gmail.com and I hope to have some time to answer.
+If it's a technical question about the toolbox, it's likely explained in the [main preprint](https://www.biorxiv.org/content/10.1101/2021.06.09.447763v3)'s supplementary material.
+For any issue with the toolbox, or remaining questions, please use the ([issue tracker](issues))